nerfstudio-project/nerfstudio/docs/quickstart/installation.md

 **Solution**:

-Confirm that you have Visual Studio installed (CUDA 11.3 is only compatible up to 2019 ver 16.9, not 2022).
+Confirm that you have Visual Studio installed (CUDA 11.3 is only compatible up to 2019 ver 16.9, not 16.11 or 2022).

 Make sure CUDA Visual Studio integration is enabled.
 This should be done automatically by the CUDA installer if it is run after Visual Studio is installed.
 To manually enable integration for Visual Studio, copy all 4 files from